Updated: Nov 24

 We know some of you have been waiting for this for a while - And we finally got a number of A2 posters printed of these beautiful maps!
 Some details for purchase, pick up and delivery:

-Pick-up: As the Waitaki & Oamaru Visitor Centre in Oamaru is closed for the winter, please email us firstname.lastname@example.org to arrange pick-up in Oamaru. - $10
+Pick-up: As the Waitaki & Oamaru Visitor Centre in Oamaru is now closed, please email us firstname.lastname@example.org to arrange pick-up in Oamaru. - $10

 Delivery to (extra charge for courier option):